 - Giving children routine opportunities for children to respond to verbal and written feedback

 - Provision of carefully chosen and well produced resources

 - Supporting children’s health and wellbeing and promoting resilience and independence

-We currently have a two year (three year in infants) rolling curriculum as our classes will generally be mixed year groups.
+We currently have a three year rolling curriculum as our classes will generally be mixed year groups.
 This programme ensures that all aspects of the national curriculum are undertaken through a range of topics that appeal to the children following their own interests wherever possible.